ddavef/retouched/setup.md

 Try the modified version of the app `Touchy.1.7-modified.apk` and install it according to Step 3.
 (delete the original before installing the modified one)
 (modify the commands to accomodate the different name)
 Change your computer's private IP address to `192.168.1.115` (depends on your OS, there are many tutorials online).
+**Make sure your subnet mask is 255.255.255.0**

 Then modify the hosts file on your computer: